hectorbennett/hectorbennett.com/posts/command-pattern-undo-redo-python-rust.md

 assert_eq!(graph.borrow().edges, [[[0, 0], [1, 1]]]);

 ```

-Notice how we clone `graph` for every command - don't worry, this isn't creating a new graph each time.
-What it is doing is duplicating the `Rc<T>` to create a new 'owner' for the graph object.
-An `Rc` (or reference counter) keeps track of the number of owners and will free the memory as soon as the count drops to zero.

 Hopefully this has been useful and can be adapted easily for your use case.
 The full source code can be found on [my GitHub](https://github.com/hectorbennett/command-pattern).